 Praise the LORD!

 a.
-I will pay my vows to the LORD: The repetition of this phrase (before in verse 14) keeps us at the altar with a public sacrifice of thanksgiving.
+I will pay my vows to the LORD: The repetition of this phrase (also in Psalm 116:14) keeps us at the altar with a public sacrifice of thanksgiving.
 There, in the courts of the LORD’s house, the psalmist would proclaim his praise and gratitude toward God.

 i.
 Now in the presence of all His people: “Once more the lonely suppliant, who had waded such deep waters without companion but Jehovah, seeks to feel himself one of the glad multitude in the courts of the house of Jehovah, and to blend his single voice in the shout of a nation’s praise.
 We suffer and struggle for the most part alone.
 Grief is a hermit, but Joy is sociable; and thankfulness desires listeners to its praise.”
 (Maclaren)